Research Society on Alcoholism

 The Research Society on Alcohol (RSA) (formerly the Research Society on Alcoholism) is a learned society of over 1,500 active members based in Austin, Texas.
-Its objective is to advance research on alcohol use disorders (alcoholism) and the physiological and cognitive effects of alcohol.
+Its objective is to advance research on alcohol use disorders and the physiological and cognitive effects of alcohol.

-The RSA holds an annual meeting, and together with the International Society for Biomedical Research on Alcoholism, sponsors the publication of Alcohol: Clinical and Experimental Research, published by Wiley-Blackwell.
+The RSA holds an Annual Meeting, and together with the International Society for Biomedical Research on Alcoholism, sponsors the publication of Alcohol: Clinical and Experimental Research, published by Wiley-Blackwell.

-RSA holds yearly elections for Vice President, Secretary, and five Board Member positions.
+RSA holds elections as needed for Vice President, Secretary, Treasurer, and nine Board Member positions.

 Name Change

 In 2023, the Research Society on Alcoholism changed its name to the Research Society on Alcohol (RSA).